19 Jun 2020 • BLOG - News

 Another important advice to keep in mind is to remember to add Alt tags to the images and scale them down to the size you want.
 Bear in mind that some email clients block images, so that subscribers just see a large white area.
 By adding Alt tags, they’ll at least get an idea of what they should be looking at.

 If you want your users to take action through your emails, don’t be too pushy with your call-to-action buttons.
 Imagine your calls-to-action is a sales assistant in a shop.
 Are you likely to trust one that’s being pushy, trying to get you to try on a pair shoes or buy a specific blouse?
 Or do you trust the one where they’re informational, subtle, yet suggestive?
 Same applies here.

-How: Think about the placement of your CTAs (calls-to-action).
-Through studies we can see that CTAs placed at the bottom of the email ramp up higher click rates than on the right or left of the email.
+How: Think about the placement of your CTAs (calls-to-action) and try to always have your main CTA above-the-fold.
 Also make sure it has relevant text.
 For example, you may find emails sent to a certain demographic may prefer ‘Purchase Now’ to ‘Buy Now’.
 Research, test and compare your campaigns to improve your call-to-actions.

 Whether you got inspiration from other newsletters or by conducting a survey, carefully map out the messages you want to share and consider you’ll communicate these to your audience.
 Define your email voice and the stories you want to tell, paying special attention to your copy.

 Need some content ideas for your newsletter?
 Here are a few:

 - New freebies like guides, white papers, studies, etc.